fvwmorg/fvwmorg.github.io/Wiki/Panels/index.md

 ---
-layout : wiki
+layout: wiki
-title : Panels/Docks
+title: Panels/Docks
-type : main
+type: main
-weight : 700
+weight: 700
-description : |
+description: |
   Panels/Docks are a broad term for various control panels, launchers, information displays, etc that are usually always visible -- such as a taskbar or pager.
 Fvwm provides various modules to help build